The Career-Killing Networking Mistake You Must Avoid

 4 Must-Ask Questions for Your Next Informational Interview

-I had the good fortune on Wednesday to attend the Communicators Conference sponsored by the Portland Metro Chapter of the Public Relations Society of America and the Oregon-Columbia chapter of the International Association of Business Communicators.
-One of the conference highlights for me: Michelle Lantow, chief administrative officer for New Season’s Market, told how she found her dream job by having coffee with… Read more »
+I had the good fortune a few years back to attend a Communicators Conference sponsored by the Portland Metro Chapter of the Public Relations Society of America and the Oregon-Columbia chapter of the International Association of Business Communicators.
+One of the conference highlights for me: Michelle Lantow, chief administrative officer for New Season’s Market, told how she found her… Read more »

 Don’t Make These 4 Mistakes in Your Portland Job Search